A Ranking-based, Balanced Loss Function Unifying Classification and Localisation in Object Detection: Details of Figure 1: Comparison of Loss Functions on a Toy Example

-Then, the average L1 loss is:
+Then, the average L1 Loss is:

-\subsubsection{IoU loss}
+\subsubsection{IoU Loss}

-For a single example, IoU loss is simply $1-\mathrm{IoU}(\hat{B}_i, B_i)$.
-Then, for all the three outputs in the scenario (also an instance is illustrated in Fig. \ref{fig:fig_regressors}), seeing that the IoU distributions are all equal, the average IoU loss of this detection set is:
+For a single example, IoU Loss is simply $1-\mathrm{IoU}(\hat{B}_i, B_i)$.
+Then, for all three outputs in the scenario (also an instance is illustrated in Figure \ref{fig:fig_regressors}), seeing that the IoU distributions are all equal, the average IoU loss of this detection set is:

-\subsubsection{aLRP loss}
+\subsubsection{aLRP Loss}

-This section calculates aLRP loss value in the scenario, and therefore we believe that at the same time it is also a toy example to present insight on the aLRP Loss.
+This section calculates aLRP Loss value in the scenario, and therefore we believe that at the same time it is also a toy example to present more insight on aLRP Loss.

-First, let us recall the definition of the aLRP loss from the paper to simplify tracking this section. aLRP Loss is defined as:
+First, let us recall the definition of aLRP Loss from the paper to simplify tracking this section. aLRP Loss is defined as:

 such that

 where $\mathcal{E}_{loc}(k) = (1-\mathrm{IoU}(k))/(1-\tau)$.
 Here, we take $H(x)$ as a step function instead of its approximation for simplicity.